rkrim/hackintosh/dell-xps13-9350/README.md

 Most important infos are **`Type, Serial, Board Serial, SmUUID`**.
 - Headphones:
 Headphones are supported with [ComboJack](https://github.com/hackintosh-stuff/ComboJack), to enable full support run `ComboJack_Installer/install.sh` in terminal and reboot.
+- Trackpad:
+This is not a "`Force Touch trackpad`".
+So, to avoid any misclick, disable "Force click and haptic feedback" in System Preferences > Trackpad > Point & Click.
 - Updating `VoodooI2C` requires disabling the embedded `VoodooInput.kext` plugin to avoid collision with `VoodooPS2Controller`'s own plugins.

 ## Similar Projects & Community